-Phil was suspended briefly from the show after giving an interview to GQ Magazine that homosexuality is a sin, a principle that all strikes of mainstream Christianity agree on.
-And now, his religious convictions are back in the news.
+Phil was suspended briefly from the show after giving an interview to GQ Magazine that homosexuality is a sin, a principle that all stripes of mainstream Christianity agree on.

-Robertson was YouTubed while giving an Easter Sunday sermon at Whites Ferry Road Church in his hometown of West Monroe, Louisiana on April 20.
-In the footage, the 68-year-old expressed his anger at the outcry over his December interview.
+During the controversy, Robertson was YouTubed while giving an Easter Sunday sermon at Whites Ferry Road Church in his hometown of West Monroe, Louisiana on April 20.
+In the footage, the 68-year-old expressed his anger at the outcry over his interview.

 “They were mad at me,” he told the congregation in the tape.
 “You say, ‘why’d they get mad at you?’
 Because instead of acknowledging their sin, like you had better do, they railed against me for giving them the truth about their sins.
 Don’t deceive yourselves.”